Axyom

 Behavioural-finance apps usually look like every other habit tracker.
 A streak, a leaderboard, a green dot for every day you managed not to overspend.
 Axyom takes a different angle: the pause itself is the product.

-A black screen, a slow breath, and the same purchase translated into hours of the user's own work.
+A black screen, a slow breath, and the purchase re-priced in hours of the user's own work.
+Then three ways out, weighted identically.
 The product isn't the budget; it's the moment of confrontation.

 - Year